cfpb/capital-framework/README.md

 1. Run `gulp build` from the `capital-framework` dir.
 This will create a `tmp/` directory with a built and good-to-go copy of every component inside it.
 1. `cd tmp/cf-buttons` and run `npm link`.
 1. From your `owning-a-home` directory, run `npm link cf-buttons`.
+1. After you're done testing your cf-buttons tweaks, run `npm unlink cf-buttons` so that owning-a-home will go back to using the copy of cf-buttons in the local `node_modules/` directory.

+:warning: Don't forget to run `npm unlink` when you're done testing new CF components or you'll continue pulling potentially unstable features into your project.

 ----